polterguy/phosphorusfive/plugins/p5.web/README.md

     foo.bar:some-id-to-widget
 ```

-The above lambda, first declares an Active Event with the name of "foo.bar".
+The above lambda, first declares an Active Event with the name of *[foo.bar]*.
 This Active Event returns one *[literal]* widget.
 Then we use
-our *[foo.bar]* as if it was just another widget type, in our *[widgets]* collection, of our root container widget, created
+our *[foo.bar]* as if it was just another widget type, in our *[widgets]* collection of our root container widget, created
-through *[p5.web.widgets.create-container]*.
+using *[create-widget]*.

 The above Ninja trick, allows you to create reusable complex widgets, as Active Events, which you can include in any other parts of your program.
-Just as if they were "normal widgets".
+Just as if they were normal widgets.
+By creating rich hierarchies of widgets, through Active Events as above, you can create any amount of complexity
+in your extension widgets, such as TreeViews, DataGrids, etc. Your Active Event extension widgets can also take arguments, allowing for you to
+parametrize your widgets during creation.

-It is important that such "custom widget" Active Events, returns _ONE_ and _EXACTLY_ one widget back to the caller.
+It is important that such custom widget Active Events, returns _one_ and _exactly one_ widget back to the caller.
 This single widget however,
-can be a *[container]* widget, containing several children widgets itself.
+can be a *[container]* widget, containing several children widgets of itself.

-Notice, the single return value from your Active Event, will have the "widget id" passed in as value to your invocation, automatically become
+Notice, the single return value from your Active Event, will have the widget id passed in as value to your invocation, automatically becoming
 the id for the return widget from your Active Event.

-Below is a list of the widgets that is pre-created like this from System42.
+If no ID is given, an automatic ID will be generated, just like for any other widgets.

-### The [text] widget, for injecting stuff into your HTML
+### The [text] widget

-There exist a fourth "widget", although it is not actually a "widget", it is simply the ability to "inject text" into your resulting HTML at some
+There exist a fourth widget, although it is not technically a widget.
+It is simply the ability to inject text into your resulting HTML at some
 specific position.
 This can be useful for instance when you wish to inject inline JavaScript or CSS into your resulting HTML for some reasons.
 This widget has no properties or attributes, and cannot be de-referenced in any ways - Neither in JavaScript nor on the server side.
 Imagine the following.

 ```
-p5.web.widgets.create-container
+create-widget
   parent:content
   position:0
   widgets